swissmanu/wings/README.md

 module loader and provides a global object which you can use to access Wings' modules.

+#### Step 1: Build Wings
-1. Clone the Wings repository to your local machine
-2. Install all dependencies using `cd Wings && npm install`
+Clone the Wings repository to your local machine and install all dependencies using `npm install`.

-3. Build your version of Wings with `jake dist`
+Build your version of Wings with `jake dist`

+#### Step 2: Add to your webpage
-4. Pick up `dist/wings.js` and integrate it as any other javascript file into your webpage
+Pick up `dist/wings.js` and integrate it as any other javascript file into your webpage:

 ````html
 <head>